 S. No Key Audit Matter Auditor's Response 1 Revenue Recognition To ensure accuracy of recognition, measurement, presentation and disclosures of revenues and related accounts.
-Principal Audit Procedures We have assessed the Company's internal controls surrounding its revenue transactions; We have considered and reviewed the internal audit reports.
-We tested the key controls identified, We performed substantive detail testing by selecting a sample of revenue transactions, that we considered appropriate to test the evidence of effectiveness of the internal controls and adherence to accounting policies in recognising the revenue, and the rebates and discounts there against.
+Principal Audit Procedures .
+We have assessed the Company's internal controls surrounding its retransactions; .
+We have considered and reviewed the internal audit reports. .
+We tested the key controls identified, .
+We performed substantive detail testing by selecting a sample of retransactions, that we considered appropriate to test the evider effectiveness of the internal controls and adherence to accounting prin recognising the revenue, and the rebates and discounts there against the research of the substantial controls and adherence to account the research of the revenue, and the rebates and discounts there against the research of the substantial controls and adherence to account the research of the substantial controls and adherence to account the research of the substantial controls and adherence to account the research of the substantial controls are substantial controls.
 2 Fees and reimbursements to the Operating Company To ensure accounting of the expenses comprising the Basic Fee, Incentive Fee and reimbursement of expenses based on the terms of the Agreements entered into with the Operating Company and on the operating results of the respective Hotel properties under Agreement Principal Audit Procedures Our audit approach was as follows: Review of each of the Hotel operating agreements entered into and their state of currency.
 Implementation of the terms of the extant agreements or interim arrangements last approved by the Board of Directors, and validation of the key parameters of the computation thereof.
 3 Capital Work-in-progress (CWIP) To establish proper categorisation of items to be capitalised, and appropriate recognition thereof including the consequential derecognition of the carrying amounts in the CWIP to the appropriate heads of account.
-Principal Audit Procedures Our audit approach was a combination of test of internal controls and substantive procedures which included the following: Review of amounts included in the CWIP with their work / purchase orders, and the due approvals thereof Applied the tests of Capital or revenue nature of the expenditure according to applicable Standards and principles and the need, if any, for impairment thereof.
+Principal Audit Procedures Our audit approach was a combination of test of internal controls and substantive procedures which included the following: • Review of amounts included in the CWIP with their work / purchase orders, and the due approvals thereof • Applied the tests of Capital or revenue nature of the expenditure according to applicable Standards and principles and the need, if any, for impairment thereof.